 In the spring, the temperatures warms, snow melts, and the sun stays out longer.
 While we are starting to enjoy the nicer weather, so are the animals - especially deer.

 According to the National Highway Traffic Safety Administration, there are approximately one million car accidents involving deer causing around 200 deaths and nearly $1 billion in damages.

-When you’re on the road this spring, take care to keep the following tips in mind.
+When you’re on the road this spring, our South Bend auto accident lawyers advise you to keep the following tips in mind.

 - Deer rarely travel alone, if you seen one deer, there are likely several more